MicrosoftDocs/patterns-practices/patterns-practices/reference/regionmemberlifetimebehavior-class-mspp-regions-behaviors.md

 Remarks
 -------

-<span id="remarksToggle"></span> The RegionMemberLifetimeBehavior monitors the [ActiveViews](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.iregion.activeviews) collection to discover items that transition into a deactivated state.
+ The RegionMemberLifetimeBehavior monitors the [ActiveViews](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.iregion.activeviews) collection to discover items that transition into a deactivated state.

 The behavior checks the removed items for either the [IRegionMemberLifetime](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.iregionmemberlifetime) or the [RegionMemberLifetimeAttribute](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.regionmemberlifetimeattribute) (in that order) to determine if it should be kept alive on removal.